jcla1/jcla1.github.com/_posts/2012-01-08-exploring-the-v8-js-engine-part-2.markdown

 ## End

 That was a short overview of shared variables in the V8 Javascript engine.
-I didn't cover shared functions, because the post was that long already, but if you would like me to write a blog post about them too, just <a href="mailto:whitegolem@gmail.com">email me to whitegolem@gmail.com</a>.
+I didn't cover shared functions, because the post was that long already, but if you would like me to write a blog post about them too, just <a href="mailto:whitegolem@gmail.com">email me at whitegolem@gmail.com</a>.